-- to coordinate County zoning and Township zoning administration in townships that have adopted zoning ordinances, and - to preclude the need for approval from both the County and the Township for most land development proposals, while ensuring that the Olmsted County Comprehensive Plan and official controls are followed.
+- A. To coordinate County zoning and Township zoning administration in townships that have adopted Zoning Ordinances, and - B. To preclude the need for approval from both the County and the Township for most land development proposals, while ensuring that the Olmsted County Comprehensive Plan and official controls are followed.